JHowell45/laravel-docker-template/README.md

 - To start, the project comes with a default laravel base project version 6.18.8.
 If you are unhappy with that version this project comes with a script `get_base_project.sh` you can run this and pass the version number as the param to get the specific version you want.

 - Next you'll want to install the Laravel packages.
-This can by done by running `cd src` and running either `composer_install.sh` or `composer_install_win.sh` depending on which system you're running this on.
+This can by done by running `cd src` and running either `./composerd.sh install` or `./composerd_win.sh install` depending on which system you're running this on.
 It'll install the Laravel packages and you should see a local `vendor` directory in your `src` directory.

 - Next you need to run `docker-compose build` to create the docker images based from the Dockerfiles created for Nginx and the Laravel app.